-[With The Bourne Legacy set to open this Friday, we'll be taking a look back at the original Bourne trilogy.
+[With Jason Bourne set to open this weekend, we’ll be taking a look back at the original Bourne trilogy.
 These reviews will contain spoilers since the movies have been out for years.
 Click here for my review of The Bourne Identity and click here for my review of The Bourne Supremacy.]

 In 2004, the post-9/11 American had begun to take shape and The Bourne Supremacy reflected that change.
 It provided a conscious subtext, but the movie remained first and foremost an action-thriller.
 But by 2007, the change in our country was no longer worthy of a simple observation.
 The change had produced a feeling, and that feeling was anger.
 We had been misled into a war, and the government was taking extraordinary powers against Americans in the name of protecting Americans.
 The Bourne Ultimatum is unapologetically political, which is its greatest weakness and its greatest strength.
 Director Paul Greengrass still delivers a pulse-pounding blockbuster that retains the same intensity of Supremacy, but he pushes audiences to not only recognize the seismic shift in our country, but to confront our complicity in it.